RitreshGirdhar/Microservices-SpringCloud/README.md

 	# In each microservice sleuth is enable which help in tracing the request
 	# and Zipkin Server is running on one instance and all microservice & gateway pointing to zipkin base url.

 I have enable docker for easy deployment and maintainence.
-You can find the docker images https://store.docker.com/community/images/ritreshgirdhar/serviceregistry https://store.docker.com/community/images/ritreshgirdhar/config https://store.docker.com/community/images/ritreshgirdhar/ms1
+You can find the above docker images : https://hub.docker.com/u/ritreshgirdhar/ https://store.docker.com/community/images/ritreshgirdhar/serviceregistry https://store.docker.com/community/images/ritreshgirdhar/config
+https://store.docker.com/community/images/ritreshgirdhar/ms1